Amitpnk/MSBI-Project/README.md

 Below sample project will see how we can create simple SSIS and SSAS project

+## Sending feedback

+For feedback can drop mail to my email address amit.naik8103@gmail.com or you can create issue

 ## SSIS (Sql Server Integration Service)

 ### Lab 1 - Creating simple SSIS package